Virtual Activities for At-Home Experiences Last Updated 3/21

-- Yale University Art Gallery in New Haven is connecting you through Instragram and online exhibitions and Soundcloud.
+- Yale University Art Gallery in New Haven is connecting you through Instagram and online exhibitions and Soundcloud.

 - Ballard Institute & Museum of Puppetry in Storrs is offering virtual puppet-making workshops, which are perfect for young kids.

-- Children’s Museum of Southeastern Connecticut in Niantic offers children's activities, recipes and projects every day at noon on their Facebook page.
-Along with Miss Donna's Woodland Adventures: Miss Donna lives in a log cabin in the woods, an online video series on Fridays at 1 p.m.
-And PopLab with Mis Rita presenting challenging Pinterest recipes, crafts and activities.
+- Children’s Museum of Southeastern Connecticut in Niantic offers children's activities, recipes, and projects on their Facebook page including Miss Donna's Woodland Adventures: Miss Donna lives in a log cabin in the woods.

 - Get your planetarium fix with Glastonbury Planetarium's weekly broadcasts exploring the stars and planets on their Facebook page.